Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the authorisation procedure for the manufacture of medicinal products in your jurisdiction?

-All manufacturing operations, including the manufacturing of active pharmaceutical ingredients, must be undertaken in duly authorised plants pursuant to Article 50ff of Legislative Decree 219/2006 (the Medicinal Product Code) and Articles 40ff of the EU Medicinal Products Directive (2001/83/EC).
-The Italian Medicines Agency (AIFA) will grant authorisation after undertaking an inspection to ensure compliance with good manufacturing practices (GMPs).
+All manufacturing operations, including the manufacturing of active pharmaceutical ingredients, must be carried out in duly authorised plants pursuant to Article 50ff of Legislative Decree 219/2006 (the Medicinal Product Code) i.e. Articles 40ff of the EU Medicinal Products Directive (2001/83/EC).
+The Italian Medicines Agency (AIFA) grants authorisation after due inspection to ensure compliance with good manufacturing practices (GMPs).
 A manufacturing licence and GMP certificate will be issued in accordance with EU requirements, including the European Medicines Agency’s Interpretation of the Union Format for Manufacturer/Importer Authorisation.
 The authorisation procedure takes 90 days.

 What is the fee for obtaining authorisation?